-Déjà vu Fine Craft and Art Show- The District also celebrated ARD by sponsoring the Déjà Vu Fine Craft Art Show in downtown Columbus at The Commons.
-Over 1,500 visitors, from Bartholomew County and surrounding counties and states, were exposed to over 70 artists that used a variety of "reused" or "recycled" mediums in their work.
-The District had a presence at the event distributing recycling and waste disposal information to attendees.

-Community Presentations and Collaboration-

-The District Director and Education Coordinator gave presentations to various community groups including Engage Columbus, Purdue Extension Club, Rotary Club and Ivy Tech Community College.
+- Déjà vu Fine Craft and Art Show The District also celebrated ARD by sponsoring the Déjà Vu Fine Craft Art Show in downtown Columbus at The Commons.
+Over 1,500 visitors, from Bartholomew County and surrounding counties and states, were exposed to over 60 artists that used a variety of "reused" or "recycled" mediums in their work.
+The Education Coordinator had a presence at the event distributing reusable shopping bags and recycling and waste disposal information to attendees. - Community Presentations and Collaboration-Community groups requesting presentations included: Master Gardeners-Purdue Extension, Engage Columbus, Kiwanis Club, Rotary Club and Ivy Tech Community College.
+BCSWMD collaborated with Bartholomew County Soil and Water to organize speakers to present a Pollinator Workshop for the community. - Adopt-A-Road- We continue to add local organizations to the Adopt-A-County Road Program.
+Participants agree to clean at least a one-mile section of a county roadway twice per year.
+Signs are then erected recognizing each individual group.
+Nineteen groups/organizations with over 220 volunteers picked up 337 bags of trash and covered over 25 miles of county roadway in 2018.
+Pictured: Ivy Tech Community College - Community Event Recycling- In 2018, the District loaned event recycling containers to several area organizations to promote plastic bottle and aluminum can recycling at several community events including Alzheimer Walk, Love Chapel-Soup Bowls, March of Dimes Walk, Cummins, and the Scottish Festival.

-The District was also the recipient of volunteers who helped with the Bioswale and Wetlands Trail maintenance.
+Media Outreach

-District Website- In 2016, the District updated the website with a new look and has continued to provide updates in 2017 as needed working through a webmaster.
-The site can be accessed at www.bcswmd.com.

-Facebook- The District Education Coordinator maintains a Facebook page in order to provide more communication between the District and residents of Bartholomew County.
-In 2017 we had 477 followers.
-Find us on Facebook at Bartholomew County Solid Waste District.
+- District WebsiteIn 2016, the District updated the website with a new look and has continued to pro vide updates in 2018 as needed working through a webmaster.
+The site can be accessed at www.bcswmd.com. - Facebook The District Education Coordinator maintains a Facebook page in order to provide more communication between the District and residents of Bartholomew County.
+In 2018 we had 558 followers.
+Find us on Facebook at Bartholomew County Solid Waste District. - The Republic Newspaper The Education Coordinator composes a monthly column in the Republic Newspaper that provides information about waste and environmental issues as well as District services and events. - AM Columbus with John Foster & The Q-Mix Morning Show The Education Coordinator participates in a monthly radio show on 1010 WCSI providing information on environmental issues, District services and upcoming special events.

-Twitter- @BCSWMD is much like Facebook in communicating eco-friendly information.

-Enviromobile - The District's Enviromobile is a colorful van utilized at special events and used for small tours at the Bartholomew County Landfill.
-This year, the Enviromobile made appearances at Earth Day, America Recycles Day and Festival of Lights Parade.

-The Republic Newspaper - The Education Coordinator composes a monthly column in the Republic Newspaper that provides information about waste and environmental issues as well as District services and events.

-AM Columbus with John Foster & The Q-Mix Morning Show - The Education Coordinator participates in a monthly radio show on 1010 WCSI providing information on environmental issues, District services and upcoming special events.
 Appearances are also made on QMIX and other local radio stations as needed for promotions and events.

-3 R's Pavilion - The Pavilion showcases items made from recycled materials The pavilion hosted many events in 2017 including the annual hot dog roast as part of the Earth Day Celebration as well as fieldtrips with kidscommons and schools.

-Community Event Recycling- In 2017, The District loaned event recycling containers to several area organizations to promote plastic bottle and aluminum can recycling at several community events including Alzheimer Walk, Neighborfest, March of Dimes Walk, Cummins, and Scottish Festival.

-Future Plans for Community Outreach
+Future Plans for Educational and Community Outreach